jnolleau/docker-valgrind/README.md

+# Valgrind installed over a Docker container
+## In order to eliminate some false positives

-1 - Install Docker running install_docker.sh
+1. Install Docker running install_docker.sh

-2 - Copy all your files including the main.c into ./to_test
+2. Copy all your files including the main.c into ./to_test

-3 - Set the compilation rules into compile_project.sh
+3. Set the compilation rules into compile_project.sh

-4 - Execute valgrind.sh
+4. Execute valgrind.sh

+Feel free to mail me critics and ideas to improve functionalities